dehowell/codex-vitae/README.md

 Recognize that there are many frameworks for understanding the world.
 Remember the strong possibility that you are wrong and be pluralistic with respect to philosophical lenses.

-Balance my ideals and aspirations for what could be against work appropriately within the bounds of what is.
+Balance my ideals and aspirations for what could be against working appropriately within the bounds of what is.

 Work with the grain of people and the world to build a better future.